FelixMo42/hex_game/README.md

 You'll need the Pyglet game library: `pip install pyglet --user`

 To run the game, you can simply cd to this `hex_game` directory and run `python3 ./`

+## Keyboard Shortcuts

+- N: create a new world and start over, as opposed to the saved state that was loaded by default.